Petrov type I Condition and Dual Fluid Dynamics: Conclusion and Discussion

-In Einstein gravity, the Petrov type $I$ condition relate the gravity theory to a dual fluid without gravity in one less dimension.
-It reduces the the extrinsic curvature of a time-like hypersurface to $p+2$ components, which can be interpreted as the energy density, pressure $P$ and velocity field $v^i$ of a dual fluid living on the hypersurface, constrained by equation of state and $p+1$ evolution equations (incompressible Navier-Stokes equations) that come from the Einstein constraint equations~\cite{Lysov:2011xx}.
-To the non-linear order there are two equivalent presentations, that for the dual fluid living on a finite cutoff surface via non-relativistic hydrodynamic expansion, and on a highly accelerated surface via the near horizon expansion.
+In Einstein gravity, the Petrov type \I condition relates the gravity theory to a dual fluid without gravity in one lower dimension.
+It reduces the the extrinsic curvature of a time-like hypersurface to $p+2$ components, which can be interpreted as the energy density, pressure and velocity field of a dual fluid living on the hypersurface, constrained by equation of state and $p+1$ evolution equations (incompressible Navier-Stokes equations) that come from the Einstein constraint equations~\cite{Lysov:2011xx}.
+To the leading order there are two equivalent presentations, one is for the dual fluid living on a finite cutoff surface via non-relativistic hydrodynamic expansion, and the other on a highly accelerated surface via the near horizon expansion.
 Imposing the Petrov condition is mathematically much simpler than imposing regularity on the future horizon.

 Via appropriate gauge choice, we generalized this procedure to the next order and obtained the incompressible Navier-Stokes equations with higher order corrections and associated second order transport coefficients.
 More higher order hydrodynamics can also be obtained order by order with appropriate expansion parameters.
 We can recover the non-relativistic fluid stress tensor dual to vacuum Einstein gravity from boost transformation up to order $\epsilon^4$, only if by imposing additional constraint such as the irrotational condition.
-In other words, the non-linear solution of vacuum Einstein equations constructed by boost transformation does not satisfy the Petrov type $I$ condition up to order $\epsilon^4$, although it holds at the order $\epsilon^2$.
+In other words, the non-linear solution of vacuum Einstein equations constructed by boost transformation does not satisfy the Petrov type \I condition up to order $\epsilon^4$, although it holds at the order $\epsilon^2$.